aiman-ami/World-Bank-economic-analysis/README.md

 ## The Problem

-The World Bank publishes country-level economic data in wide format, one column per year, with regional and income-group aggregates (like WLD, EUU, SSF) mixed into the same file as real countries.
+The World Bank publishes country-level economic data in wide format, one column per year, with regional and income-group aggregates (like WLD, EUU, SSF) mixed into the same file as individual economies.
 Three separate indicator files needed to be cleaned, reshaped, filtered, and merged before any analysis was possible.

 This project answers four questions: